 - (A) No Zoning Permit shall be issued by the Administrative Officer for any use or structure which requires Conditional Use approval in this Bylaw until the DRB grants such approval.
 In considering its action, the DRB shall make findings on general and specific standards, hold hearings and attach conditions, if any, as provided for in 24 V.S.A. §4414(3). - (B) Such general standards shall require that the proposed conditional use shall not result in an undue adverse effect on: - 1.
 The capacity of existing or planned community facilities; - 2.
 The character of the area affected, as defined by the purpose or purposes of the zoning district within which the project is located, and specifically stated policies and standards of the Town Plan; - 3.
 Traffic on roads and highways in the vicinity; - 4.
-Bylaw and ordinances then in effect; - 5.
-Utilization of renewable energy resources.

-- (C) Specific standards shall include: - 1.
+Bylaw and ordinances then in effect; the proposed development shall comply with all applicable bylaws and ordinances in effect at the time of application. - 5.
+Utilization of renewable energy resources. - (C) Specific standards shall include: - 1.
 Minimum lot size shall be that which is required for the district in which the use occurs unless other standards are given for conditional use lot size in the district in question. - 2.
 Setbacks for conditional uses will be the same as for permitted uses unless other standards are given for conditional use setbacks in the district in question. - 3.
-Exterior signs shall conform to the following in all districts: - (a) No internally lit signs shall be permitted - (b) All signs shall be compatible in size, materials, and workmanship to the area in which they are located. - 4.
+Exterior signs shall conform to the following in all districts:

+- (a) No internally lit signs shall be permitted - (b) All signs shall be compatible in size, materials, and workmanship to the area in which they are located. - 4.
 Location, on the lot, of structures and service areas shall be compatible with other structures in the area affected. - 5.
 In each district, uses are given specific criteria.
 In all cases these criteria will be adhered to. - 6.
-Noise, air pollution, exterior light, viewshed, and effects on the character of the neighborhood shall be considered.
+Noise, air pollution, exterior light, viewshed, and effects on the character of the neighborhood shall be considered. - 7.
+In the Shoreland Protection District, the DRB must find that the district's purposes will be protected through erosion controls, supplemental planting of native species, protection of existing vegetation, and/or other measures. - 8.
+In the Shoreland Protection District, the visual impact of man-made development shall be softened by existing vegetation or additional planting of natural vegetation to provide visual breaks to and filtered views of building facades when viewed from the lake or the shoreline during summer leaf-on conditions. - (D) A multiunit dwelling project consisting of four or fewer units located in a district allowing multiunit dwellings may not be denied solely due to an undue adverse effect on the character of the area affected.